-Granted, the cult of Mary has both literal and figurative profit.
 Though popes have affinity for particular Madonnas as well, Catholics are still far more devoted to Mary than to the pope.
-And why not?
 When Mary speaks, Rome must listen.
-Who is the pope compared to Mary?
+Who is even the pope compared to Mary?
 When Lucia, (one of the 3 children of Fatima) received three “secrets” from their Lady in 1929, she sent them to the Vatican in sealed envelopes and instructed that they must not be opened until 1960.
-The pope dared not disobey her.
+The pope dared not disobey.

-Once a visionary of Rome has messages from the Queen Mother herself, which he/she can dangle about like the sword of Damocles, the Magisterium becomes jellies.
-For example, if Lucia had said Mary told her Pope Benedict XVI was an antipope, who are the Catholics going to side with – a pope or Mary’s mouthpiece?
+Once a visionary of Rome has messages from the Queen Mother herself, which he/she can dangle about like the sword of Damocles, the Magisterium must surrender.
+For example, if Lucia had said Mary told her Pope Benedict XVI was an anti-pope, who are the Catholics going to side with – a pope or Mary’s mouthpiece?

-The entire cult of Mary is straight from ancient paganism.
-This is why even pagans today see no difference between their demon goddess and the Catholic Mary.
-Many Witches/New Agers believe their goddess has had many names and forms all through history but has now emerged as the Catholic Mary.
-New Ager, Peter LeMesurier described his deity saying:
+The entire cult of Mary emanated from ancient paganism.
+This is why even pagans today see no difference between their goddess and the Catholic Mary.
+Many Witches/New Agers believe that their goddess has had many names and forms all through history but has now emerged as the Catholic Mary.
+A New Ager, Peter LeMesurier, described his her saying:

 “It was none than the rounded form of the Great Mother, Earth herself, clad in the same flowering robes of the shimmering blue and white that had been those of mother goddesses of earth and sky throughout history and not least his most recent mother goddess, the Virgin Mary herself…” (The Armageddon Script, Element Books, 1981, 245-6).

-Proofs of this can be seen in some titles used for the Catholic Mary.
+Further evidence of this amalgam can be seen in some titles used for the Catholic Mary.
 She is called “stella maris” or “beautiful star of the sea.”
 This has been the title of the Egyptian Isis.
 She is also called “pelagris” which means “star of the ocean.”
 The Canaanite goddess Asherah was also called ‘Lady of the Sea.’
 According to a work:

 “Ashera was called ‘the Lady of the Sea’, which links her to the Sumerian Nammu, and to the Egyptian Isis, ‘born in the all-wetness’ … Her other title was the ‘Mother of the Gods’, as was the Sumerian Ninhursag’s, and among her seventy children were her sons Baal and Mot and her daughter Anath.
 Kings were nourished from her breasts, as they had been by the goddess in Sumeria and Egypt” (Anne Baring and Jules Cashford, The Myth of the Goddess: Evolution of an Image, Penguin books, 1991, 454).